-39. Defendants, through their affirmative misrepresentations and omissions, actively concealed from Plaintiff and Plaintiff's physicians and healthcare providers the true and significant risks associated with INVOKANA.

-40. As a result of Defendants' actions, Plaintiff and Plaintiff's physicians and healthcare providers were unaware, and could not have reasonably known or have learned through reasonable diligence, that Plaintiff had been exposed to the risks identified in this Complaint, and that those risks were the result of Defendants' acts, omissions, and misrepresentations.

-41. The accrual and running of any applicable statute of limitations has been tolled by reason of Defendants' fraudulent concealment.

-42. Each Defendant is equitably estopped from asserting any limitations defense by virtue of its fraudulent concealment and other misconduct as described in this Complaint.
+- 39. Defendants, through their affirmative misrepresentations and omissions, actively concealed from Plaintiff STEPHEN WILEY and Plaintiff STEPHEN WILEY'S physicians and healthcare providers the true and significant risks associated with INVOKANA. - 40.
+As a result of Defendants' actions, Plaintiff STEPHEN WILEY and Plaintiff STEPHEN WILEY'S physicians and healthcare providers were unaware, and could not have reasonably known or have learned through reasonable diligence, that Plaintiff STEPHEN WILEY had been exposed to the risks identified in this Complaint, and that those risks were the result of Defendants' acts, omissions, and misrepresentations. - 41.
+The accrual and running of any applicable statute of limitations has been tolled by reason of Defendants' fraudulent concealment. - 42.
+Each Defendant is equitably estopped from asserting any limitations defense by virtue of its fraudulent concealment and other misconduct as described in this Complaint.